b3n-j4m1n/snrublist3r/README.md

   -sf SUBDOMAINS_FILE, --subdomains-file SUBDOMAINS_FILE
-                        input file of line-separated subdomains used in the DNS brute force (default is bitquark-subdomains-top100000.txt) -nf NAMESERVERS_FILE, --nameservers-file NAMESERVERS_FILE
+                        input file of line-separated subdomains used in the DNS brute force (default is bitquark-subdomains-top100000.txt) -rf RESOLVERS_FILE, --resolvers-file RESOLVERS_FILE
-                        input file of line-separated nameserver IPs used in the DNS brute force
+                        input file of line-separated resolver IPs used in the DNS brute force
   --tasks TASKS         number of concurrent tasks in the brute-force queue
                         (default is 256)
-  --timeout TIMEOUT     timeout on DNS resolution (default is 5) --dns-retries DNS_RETRIES
+  --timeout TIMEOUT     timeout on DNS resolution (default is 45) --dns-retries DNS_RETRIES
                         retries for DNS resolution (default is 2) -m                    enable mutation brute force -pf PERMUTATION_FILE, --permutation-file PERMUTATION_FILE
                         input file of line-separated strings used in the mutation DNS brute force (default is
-                        snrubutation-strings.txt)
+                        permutation-strings.txt)
   --autopilot           ignore input() prompts --max-alts MAX_ALTS   generated mutations limit, which if exceeded the
                         mutation brute force will not run (useful with